s1t5/mail-archiver/doc/UserManagement.md

 - Administrative settings (unless they have the Admin flag)
 - Other users' account information

 Users with the "Self Manager"-Role can additionally manage their own account settings, as well as add new Accounts.
-They can also delete accounts assigned to them.
+They can also delete accounts assigned to them and mails from their assigned accounts.

 ## 🔒 Security Considerations